netbirdio/netbird/README.md

 docker run -d --name wiretrustee-signal -p 10000:10000 wiretrustee/wiretrustee:signal-latest --log-level DEBUG
 ````

-### Running Signal and Coturn
+### Running Management, Signal and Coturn
-Under infrastructure_files we have a docker-compose example to run both, Wiretrustee Signal server and an instance of [Coturn](https://github.com/coturn/coturn), it also provides a turnserver.conf file as a simple example of Coturn configuration.
+Under infrastructure_files we have a docker-compose example to run both, Wiretrustee Management and Signal services, plus an instance of [Coturn](https://github.com/coturn/coturn), it also provides a turnserver.conf file as a simple example of Coturn configuration.
 You can edit the turnserver.conf file and change its Realm setting (defaults to wiretrustee.com) to your own domain and user setting (defaults to username1:password1) to **proper credentials**.

-The example is set to use the official images from Wiretrustee and Coturn, you can find our documentation to run the signal server in docker in [Running the Signal service](#Running the Signal service) and the Coturn official documentation [here](https://hub.docker.com/r/coturn/coturn).
+The example is set to use the official images from Wiretrustee and Coturn, you can find our documentation to run the signal server in docker in [Running the Signal service](#Running the Signal service), the management in [Management](./management/README.md), and the Coturn official documentation [here](https://hub.docker.com/r/coturn/coturn).

 > Run Coturn at your own risk, we are just providing an example, be sure to follow security best practices and to configure proper credentials as this service can be exploited and you may face large data transfer charges.

-Also, if you have an SSL certificate you can modify the docker-compose.yml file to point to its files in your host machine, then switch the domainname to your own SSL domain.
+Also, if you have an SSL certificate for Coturn, you can modify the docker-compose.yml file to point to its files in your host machine, then switch the domainname to your own SSL domain.
 If you don't already have an SSL certificate, you can follow [Certbot's](https://certbot.eff.org/docs/intro.html) official documentation
 to generate one from [Let’s Encrypt](https://letsencrypt.org/), or, we found that the example provided by [BigBlueButton](https://docs.bigbluebutton.org/2.2/setup-turn-server.html#generating-tls-certificates) covers the basics to configure Coturn with Let's Encrypt certs.
+> The Wiretrustee Management service can generate and maintain the certificates automatically, all you need to do is run the servicein a host  with a public IP, configure a valid DNS record pointing to that IP and uncomment the 443 ports and command lines in the docker-compose.yml file.

 Simple docker-composer execution:
 ````shell